Paracelsus: In popular culture

 The German drama film Paracelsus was made in 1943, directed by Georg Wilhelm Pabst.
 Also in 1943, Richard Billinger wrote a play Paracelsus for the Salzburg Festival.

-Mika Waltari's Mikael Karvajalka (1948) has a scene fictionalising Paracelsus's acquisition of his legendary sword.
+Finnish writer Mika Waltari's The Adventurer (1948) has a scene fictionalizing Paracelsus's acquisition of his legendary sword.
 Paracelsus is the main character of Jorge Luis Borges's short story "La rosa de Paracelso" (anthologized in Shakespeare's Memory, 1983).
 The Rose of Paracelsus: On Secrets and Sacraments, borrowing from Jorge Luis Borges, is also a novel by William Leonard Pickard.

-Paracelsus von Hohenheim it is a caster class servant in Fate/Grand Order.
+In Hiromu Arakawa's manga Fullmetal Alchemist, the secondary character Van Hohenheim is named after Paracelsus as a nod to his work as an alchemist.

-A fictionalization of Paracelsus is a featured character in the novel The Enterprise of Death (2011) by Jesse Bullington.
+Paracelsus is the name of a sentient key-shaped battleaxe from the Japanese fighting game series Guilty Gear, created by Daisuke Ishiwatari and Arc System Works.
+Paracelsus was likely named as such due to their wielder, a homonculus named A.B.A.

-A.B.A, a Homunculus from the Guilty Gear series, wields a living, key-shaped ax which she named "Paracelsus".
+During season 4 of the Syfy series, Warehouse 13, Paracelsus was a recurring character for an arc.

 Works

 Because of the work of Karl Widemann, who copied over 30 years the work of Paracelsus, many unpublished works survived.